-Physics is a hard subject at AS and A level where some concepts will need to be revisited regularly.
+Physics is a hard subject at A level where some concepts will need to be revisited regularly.
+You can help even if Physics is all Greek to you:

-- Go through the glossary of terms section on the VLE. - Buy an additional textbook to support the course such as Collins (Physics Advanced Science)
+- Encourage and support your children to properly consolidate classwork by summarising and expanding their notes. - Go through the glossary of terms section - Buy an additional textbook to support the course such as Collins (Physics Advanced Science)